masszhou/spconv_lite/README.md

 # 1. Introduction

+**Update** I wrote a article to explain [how sparse convolution works](https://towardsdatascience.com/how-does-sparse-convolution-work-3257a0a8fd1).

 Implementation of sparse convolution is quite different from traditional dense convolution in GPU level.

 this project is a lightweight version of [spconv project](https://github.com/traveller59/spconv) by Yan Yan